NGP VAN

 NGP VAN, Inc. is an American privately owned voter database and web hosting service provider used by the Democratic Party, Democratic campaigns, and other non-profit organizations authorized by the Democratic Party.
 The platform or service is used by political and social campaigns for fundraising, campaign finance compliance, field organizing, and digital organizing.
 NGP VAN, Inc. was formerly known as Voter Activation Network, Inc. and changed its name to NGP VAN, Inc. in January 2011.
-The company was founded in 2001 and is based in Washington, D.C., with an additional location in Somerville, Massachusetts.
+The company was founded in 2001 and is based in Washington, D.C.

 In 2009, the company was the largest partisan provider of campaign compliance software, used by most Democratic members of Congress.
 The company's services have been utilized by clients such as the Obama 2008 presidential campaign, the Obama 2012 presidential campaign, the Hillary Rodham Clinton 2016 presidential campaign, the Bernie Sanders 2016 presidential campaign, the British Liberal Democrats, and the Liberal Party of Canada.

+The company was acquired by London-based private equity firm Apax Partners in 2021 and conducted layoffs in 2023.
+Persistent technical issues have led to concerns from workers and the Democratic party that NGP VAN may be unable or unwilling to meet their needs.
+In the lead-up to the 2024 elections significant problems with the NGP VAN system led the Kamala Harris campaign and the Democratic National Committee (DNC) to intervene by sending full time technical staff to keep it afloat through the election.